-In tracing the story of the United States from young nationhood to the early 20th century, HISTORY 147 has three main themes of change: the evolution of American politics, territorial and economic expansion, and the interaction of social and intellectual change.
+In tracing U. S. history from young nationhood to the early 20th century, History 147 has three main themes of change: the evolution of American politics, territorial and economic expansion, and the interaction of social and intellectual change.

 What a story that is!